If you’re planning to visit Carleton College or St. Olaf College, here's what else is there to do while you’re in the

-- Explore is the Northfield Arts Guild gallery in the historic Center for the Arts on Division Street.
-The gallery hosts several juried professional exhibits each year and the theater program produces five stage plays each season.
+- Explore the Northfield Arts Guild in the historic Center for the Arts on Division Street.
+The gallery hosts several juried professional exhibits each year and the theater program produces four stage plays each season.
 The Guild also offers classes in multiple art disciplines for people of all ages and abilities.
 (If you like fine art, you’ll really like Northfield.
 Artists abound and the list of public and private galleries is impressive.)

 - Wander the stacks: As befits a town with two colleges, Northfield takes its libraries seriously.
 Both college libraries — Gould and Rolvaag — and the newly renovated Northfield Public Library are open to the public and have fun (we promise!) rotating exhibits.
 Free Wi-Fi is available at all three.

 - Explore the 880-acre Carleton College arboretum along the Cannon River.
 Trails through the grounds traverse an astonishingly diverse mix of terrain, including pine forests, swampland, wildflower gardens and oak savannah.
 It’s a great place to stroll, fish, run, bird watch and look for unique plants.

 - Swing by St. Olaf to experience the dense woods of the Norway Valley or the open feeling of restored prairie.

 - Go zen with Carleton’s own Japanese garden.
 Hidden just behind Watson Hall, it's in full, manicured bloom all summer long.
 Stop by, take a seat and absorb the sounds of silence.